Releasing Tension

 Interested in anger management or reducing the tension in your life?
 Give me a call.
 We’ll talk.

-Contact me now to set up your free 15-minute phone consultation
+Contact me now for your free 15-minute phone consultation

 p.s.

-You can also use the pounding exercise as a daily active meditation practice, even when you are not angry or stressed.
-Using it in this way will allow you to gain insights and clear blocks that are currently in the way of your lasting peace of mind.
+You can also use the pounding exercise as a daily active meditation, even when you are not angry or stressed.
+Using it in this way can allow you to gain insights about yourself and how to constructively use your energy for lasting peace of mind vs loosing your head under stress.